flipacholas/Architecture-of-consoles/articles/nintendo-64.Rmd.md

 ### Boot process

 Unlike previous cartridge-based systems, the Nintendo 64 follows a sophisticated boot process to prepare all of its hardware before the actual game runs.
-This is executed as soon as the user turns on the console and it's very similar to its CD-based contemporaries bundling a [BIOS](playstation#operating-system) or [IPL](sega-saturn#operating-system) [@operating_system-ipl].
+This is executed as soon as the user turns on the console and it's very similar to its CD-based contemporaries bundling a [BIOS](playstation#operating-system) or [IPL](sega-saturn#operating-system).

-These routines are also referred to as **Initial Program Load** (IPL) and work as follows [@operating_system-boot]:
+These routines are also referred to as **Initial Program Load** (IPL) and work as follows [@operating_system-ipl]:

 1. The user turns on the console.
 2. The **PIF-NUS** (a separate chip in the motherboard) subdues the main CPU into an infinite reset until PIF-NUS validates the CIC chip found in the game cartridge.